gitabhay1205/TradesManagement/README.md

 # TradesManagement

-We have use H2 embedded database for storing records.
+I have use H2 embedded database for storing records.